Top 10 Texas MVA Settlements in 2021

 You probably understand that law doesn’t always work the way you think.
 That’s one of the reasons why you’re looking for a lawyer representing you.
 That’s a wise move on your part.
 Here are some things that many of our clients commonly misunderstand when first approaching us about their claim:

-1. The at-fault party doesn’t necessarily owe you money for all your medical care.
 Texas law says someone owes you for “reasonable” medical bills and healthcare.
 And of course, insurance companies work hard to use this to their advantage.

-1. You’ll need to spend a lot of time in court.
 More than likely, you’ll never set foot in court.
-That’s because Mullen & Mullen settles 90% of all claims before going to court.
-And in the rare event you do have to go to court, a lawyer with decades of experience does most of the talking.
-If you do have to testify, you’ll be coached on exactly what to say.
+That’s because Mullen & Mullen settles most claims without having to file a lawsuit.
+In the rare event you do have to go to court, skilled litigators do most of the talking.
+If you do have to testify, your counsel will make sure you are fully prepped beforehand to best respond to questions.

-1. You’re wasting your time talking to a lawyer if you have minor injuries.
 Some car accident injuries don’t show their full effects for days or weeks.
 Whiplash and traumatic brain injuries, for example, can fall into this category.

 Even if you have seemingly minor injuries, you’re wise to talk to a lawyer.
 The worst you’ll find out is that you do in fact have just minor injuries and won’t need to proceed with action against the at-fault party’s insurer.
 But you could also find out that you should get much more compensation than you initially thought.

-1. You’re greedy or filing a frivolous lawsuit.
 The news media love to only bring forth the most sensational legal stories because they garner the most attention.
 And so, when it comes to legal claims, you frequently only hear about completely ridiculous cases.

 This then leads many accident victims to believe that all legal claims are based on greed or frivolity.
 While a tiny fraction of cases are insane, the vast majority simply seek fair compensation for injuries and damages caused by another party.
 If someone else’s negligence causes you harm, why shouldn’t they take responsibility and pay for it?
 It’s only fair that you get compensation for someone else’s poor choices.

-1. Your claim will take years to resolve.
 It’s true that some claims get that complicated.
 However, many resolve within just a few months.
 It really depends on the facts surrounding your claim and the evidence the insurer thinks they must dispute the amount of compensation you’re seeking.

-1. Insurers won’t pay.
 It’s true that insurers don’t like to pay.
 And they don’t want to pay any more than they have to.
 But they still must pay.
 And a big factor in what they end up paying lies in the skill and experience of your lawyer.

-1. The other party doesn’t have enough money to pay.
 In most cases, at-fault parties do not have the cash available to pay.
 But that’s why they carry insurance, which does have the money to pay.
 It’s rare, but it does happen when the other party doesn’t have the cash or the insurance in place to pay.
 However, that’s where your uninsured / underinsured motorist coverage applies.

-1. You shouldn’t file a claim against a family member or friend.
 No one wants to put intense strain on a close relationship.
 But, if you’re injured and have costs, who should have to pay for your injuries?
 A lawyer can make dealing with the issue a lot less stressful for you because they can take care of all the communication.

-1. You should wait until your injuries heal before filing a claim.
 This is about the worst thing you can do if you want to recover full compensation.
 Evidence can be lost or destroyed.
 The insurer can question how injured you really are or the true source of your injuries.
 It’s always wisest to talk to a car accident lawyer in Dallas as soon as you possibly can.

-1. The insurer has already agreed to pay.
-You don’t need a lawyer.
 Insurers will happily agree to pay quickly as a strategy for not paying any more than they must.
 For example, they know you may also be entitled to payment for co-pays, out of pocket expenses, lost wages, loss of earning capacity, pain and suffering, mental anguish, and more.
 It’s true.
 You may not need a lawyer.
 But you’re wise to at least run your situation by one so that you know you’re compensated.

-1. Can’t I just take my claim on by myself?
 In rare situations, you can.
 In most situations, it will be more beneficial to let a lawyer handle your case.
 For example, our lawyers recover on average 10-15 times more than what you would get on your own.

-1. What if I already settled my claim with the insurer and suddenly realize I have more medical expenses I can’t afford?
 Unfortunately, more than likely, nothing can be done at this point.
 When negotiating with the insurer, you likely signed a form that waived your rights to any further action or compensation.

-1. I’m too busy.
-Can I wait to file my claim?
 While technically you can, it’s not in your best interest.
 The longer you wait, the more evidence that becomes lost or destroyed.

-1. Insurers can use any delays in action against you to question the true extent of your injuries.
 You also run the risk of running past the statute of limitations.
 This gives you two years from the date of your accident to file your claim.
 If you wait longer than that, you can no longer pursue compensation for your injuries.

 Life will never be calm enough such that it feels like the right time to file your claim.
 And besides, our legal team does most of the real work for you so you can focus on your life and recovering from your injuries.
 Don’t trick yourself into never getting compensation for your injuries.

-1. I already got an offer from the insurance company.
-I don’t need a lawyer.
 Why is it that insurers suddenly can rapidly figure out how much money to pay you when they usually make payments of any kind as difficult and lengthy as possible?

 They want to sucker you into taking a much lower amount than you would get if you hired a lawyer.
 There’s a small chance you did get a fair offer.
 But more than likely, it’s much less than you could get.